ryanzec/coding-standards/README.md

 var dst = function dst() {...};
 ```

-Functions MUST NOT be reserved words or web browser built-in objects
+Functions must noT be reserved words or web browser built-in objects

-Functions SHOULD be named as actions or states (ex. parseResponse(), user.isActive())
+Functions should be named as actions or states (ex. parseResponse(), user.isActive())

 Function must be defined as expression instead of with a declaration.